-If that’s Catholic doctrine, why didn’t he cite any pre-Vatican II source who taught it?
+If that’s Catholic doctrine, why didn’t he cite any pre-Vatican II source that taught it?

-Here are two quotes that confirm the teaching of Lumen Gentium.
+Here are two quotes that confirm the teaching of Lumen Gentium, namely, that the bishops together with the Pope constitute a college even when they are dispersed.
 The first is from Van Noort:

 Van Noort: “Catholic teaching holds that Christ Himself established a sacred authority in His Church, and that this authority, invested first in the apostolic college, was uninterruptedly perpetuated, and in fact perdures today in the college of bishops. (…)

 “the Catholic episcopate, when united to the pope, is endowed with infallibility in teaching matters on faith and morals.
 Although these arguments speak formally of an ‘ecumenical council,’ they are equally applicable to the college of bishops dispersed throughout the world.”
 (Van Noort, Christ's Church, Westminster, MD: The Newman Press, 1959, p.
 32; 33; 331.)

 The next is taken from the official relatio that Bishop Zinelli delivered on Chapter III of Pastor Aeternus, during Vatican I: